felixoakz/scripts/README.md

 ## Instructions

 1. **Make Scripts Executable**
-   To make any script executable, run the following command in the terminal:
+   Run the following command in the terminal:

    ```$ chmod +x <script_name>.sh```

+2. **Run Scripts**
-2. **Run Scripts After making the script executable, run it with:**
+   After making the script executable, run it with:

     ```$ ./<script_name>.sh```